 One of the most difficult decisions that a practice needs to make is how to deal with existing paper records and archival records.

-There are several ways that a document scanning company can help-two of the most effective ways are backfile scanning and day-forward scanning services.
+There are several ways that a document scanning company can help.
+The two most effective ways are backfile scanning and day-forward scanning services.

 Day Forward Scanning gives you the flexibility to access paper files and transition between your old document management system to a new, more efficient, and easier to use EMR System.

-If your state requires you to retain hard-copy records for your patients, we also offer offsite medical record storage that allows you to store and access your files whenever you need them without having to deal with storing them somewhere in your office.
+If your state requires you to retain hard-copy records for your patients, we also offer offsite medical record storage that allows you to store and access your files whenever you need them without storing them somewhere in your office.